elkwawy/To-Do-List/README.md

 # ToDo List
-Created by html and css and javascript
+Created by HTML and CSS and JS